Sunday, 19 March 2023

 Eric Ennion wrote the following about a drake teal

 The collective name for a group of teal is 'a spring of teal' which refers to the duck's capacity to rise almost vertically from the water and depart at speed in a swerving twisting flight.
-Their diminutive size in compact flocks can often give a first impression that they are a flock of waders
+Their diminutive size in compact flocks can often give an initial impression that they are a flock of waders

 Sanderling